JerryGreenough/Delaunay-Meshing-Videos/README.md

 <p>
 The Delaunay Meshing functionality used in this project is harnassed in a dedicated <code>mesh</code> class.
 A mesh can be generated and displayed to the screen using a few lines of Python.
-In the following snippet, the mesh class is imported from <code>delaunay_mesh.py</code> and a sample list of boundary nodes is imported from
+In the following snippet, the
+<code>mesh</code> class is imported from <code>delaunay_mesh.py</code> and a sample list of boundary nodes is imported from
 <code>boundaries.py</code>.
 The <code>square_oo()</code> function returns a counter-clockwise ordered list
 of <code>[x,y]</code> co-ordinate pairs which represent the locations of the boundary nodes.
-A mesh object is created, and the mesh is then generated using the mesh object method <code>addBoundaryLoop(nodeList)</code>.
+A mesh object is created, with boundary definintion and subsequent triangulation taking place by calling the mesh object method <code>addBoundaryLoop(nodeList)</code>.
 Finally, the <code>plot()</code>
 method (which uses the matplotlib <code>patches</code> library) depicts the resulting mesh on the screen.